toxicity1985/atoum-documentation/source/en/option_cli.rst

 .. note::
-   You must use once only each option.
-Otherwise, only the last one is used.
+   If you use an option multiple times, only the last one will be used.

 .. code-block:: shell